alibaba/transmittable-thread-local/README-EN.md

 # 🎨 Requirements

-The Requirements listed below is also why I sort out `TTL` in my work.
+The Requirements listed below is also why I sort out `TransmittableThreadLocal` in my work.

 - Application container or high layer framework transmit information to low layer sdk.
 - Transmit context to logging without application code aware.